zilexa/autosetup-VERO4K_RPi/README.md

 SpotifyPw=YourSpotifyPremiumPassword
 SpotifyDeviceName=GiveYourDeviceAname
 Your device will show up in the Spotify app when you are connected to your home network.
 You can playback music on the device!
-Fill in your Spotify Premium username and password.
+Fill in your Spotify Premium username and password..